 Export all menu which will open a Save Dialog box with different

 We can specify the file extension or type.
 Here is them.

-- `IP: Port List` is a simple list which contains IP and port information by separating colon.
+IP: Port Listis a simple list that contains IP and port information by separating the colon.

 Load Scan Results From File

 If we have saved the scan results into a file.
 We can load these results with the Angry IP Scanner from the

 Load from file menu.
 We will select the scan result named